BeelGroup/Docear-Online-HTW---Messages/README.md

 * run QUnit tests in Browser [http://localhost:9000/qunit](http://localhost:9000/qunit)
 * Writing QUnit tests:
      * currently: add a coffee file in app/assets/javascripts/test and add it to app/views/qunit/test.scala.html as JavaScript link
+* don't use CSS directly, use [less](http://lesscss.org/) in the folder app/assets/stylesheets
+* don't use JavaScript directly, use [CoffeeScript](http://coffeescript.org/) in the folder app/assets/javascripts

 # Deployment
 ## Heroku